jimpames/RENT-A-HAL-MTOR-PERSONAL-EDITION-SOHO-26-MULTI-USER-SPEECH-UI-FOR-AI/readme.md

 Performance:

-gpt4all with llama (Llama 3.2 3B Instruct) is generating 50 to 80 tokens per second
+gpt4all with llama (Llama 3.2 3B Instruct) is generating 50 to 80 tokens per second on RTX 8GB cards (4060/2070S)

 Status: BETA (race bugs for cards)